SSH brute-force telemetry

 How they find new hosts

 • BGP route collectors.
 RIPE RIS, RouteViews, and friends record everyone’s routing announcements.
-Light up a new prefix and the rest of the planet learns about it within seconds.
+Announce a new prefix and everyone knows within seconds.

 Compared to that, scanning the whole internet is overkill.
 The hostlists are already published — the bots are just reading them.